kinectron/docusaurus-site-archive/docs/api-windows.md

 ### Create an Instance of Kinectron

-Kinectron uses a peer server to transfer Kinect data to the browser.
+Kinectron uses a peer server to establish a connection between the server and the browser.
 The peer server can be accessed in four ways.
 See the corresponding section "The Peer Server" in "Using the Application Interface."

 1. Connect to localhost.
 By default the application creates a peer connection using peer.js on localhost at port 9001 with "kinectron" as username.
 This is used to connect to the application on the same computer that is running the application.